 Please provide your contact information so we have a way to reach you with updates and other important information.

 Colorado Humanities & Center for the Book’s Book Awards Advisory Committee assigns selectors and judges to create panels of diverse readers (scholars, librarians, booksellers, teachers, writers, reviewers) from across the state.
 The Book Awards judging process has two parts:

-Selectors and Judges do not receive compensation for serving but will receive a complimentary ticket to the 25th Annual Colorado Book Awards Event in 2017.
+Selectors and judges do not receive compensation for serving but will receive a complimentary ticket to the 26th Annual Colorado Book Awards celebration in 2018.

-A facilitator appointed to the category by the Colorado Book Awards Advisory Committee leads each Category Committee.
-The facilitator is asked to guide Selectors and Judges through the process and to lead the committee discussions.
-Selectors and Judges are asked to come prepared to both contribute and listen in a civil discussion, demonstrating respect for fellow Selectors and Judges, authors, and publishers.
+A facilitator may be appointed to the category by the Colorado Book Awards Advisory Committee to lead the category committee.
+The facilitator is asked to guide selectors and judges through the process and to lead the committee discussions.
+Selectors and judges are asked to come prepared to both contribute and listen in a civil discussion, demonstrating respect for fellow selectors and judges, authors, and publishers.
 The information about which books were entered, the adjudication process and all discussions about entries are considered strictly confidential.